oracle/terraform-provider-oci/website/docs/d/core_instance_configurations.html.markdown

 		See [LaunchInstanceDetails](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/LaunchInstanceDetails) for more information.
 		* `agent_config` - Configuration options for the Oracle Cloud Agent software running on the instance.
+			* `are_all_plugins_disabled` - Whether Oracle Cloud Agent can run all the available plugins.
+This includes the management and monitoring plugins.

+				To get a list of available plugins, use the [ListInstanceagentAvailablePlugins](https://docs.cloud.oracle.com/iaas/api/#/en/instanceagent/20180530/Plugin/ListInstanceagentAvailablePlugins) operation in the Oracle Cloud Agent API.
+For more information about the available plugins, see [Managing Plugins with Oracle Cloud Agent](https://docs.cloud.oracle.com/iaas/Content/Compute/Tasks/manage-plugins.htm).
 			* `is_management_disabled` - Whether Oracle Cloud Agent can run all the available management plugins.
 Default value is false (management plugins are enabled).

+				These are the management plugins: OS Management Service Agent and Compute Instance Run Command.

+				The management plugins are controlled by this parameter and by the per-plugin configuration in the `pluginsConfig` object.
+				* If `isManagementDisabled` is true, all of the management plugins are disabled, regardless of the per-plugin configuration.
+				* If `isManagementDisabled` is false, all of the management plugins are enabled.
+You can optionally disable individual management plugins by providing a value in the `pluginsConfig` object.
 			* `is_monitoring_disabled` - Whether Oracle Cloud Agent can gather performance metrics and monitor the instance using the monitoring plugins.
 Default value is false (monitoring plugins are enabled).

+				These are the monitoring plugins: Compute Instance Monitoring and Custom Logs Monitoring.

+				The monitoring plugins are controlled by this parameter and by the per-plugin configuration in the `pluginsConfig` object.
+				* If `isMonitoringDisabled` is true, all of the monitoring plugins are disabled, regardless of the per-plugin configuration.
+				* If `isMonitoringDisabled` is false, all of the monitoring plugins are enabled.
+You can optionally disable individual monitoring plugins by providing a value in the `pluginsConfig` object.
+			* `plugins_config` - The configuration of plugins associated with this instance.
+				* `desired_state` - Whether the plugin should be enabled or disabled.

+					To enable the monitoring and management plugins, the `isMonitoringDisabled` and `isManagementDisabled` attributes must also be set to false.
+				* `name` - The plugin name.
+To get a list of available plugins, use the [ListInstanceagentAvailablePlugins](https://docs.cloud.oracle.com/iaas/api/#/en/instanceagent/20180530/Plugin/ListInstanceagentAvailablePlugins) operation in the Oracle Cloud Agent API.
+For more information about the available plugins, see [Managing Plugins with Oracle Cloud Agent](https://docs.cloud.oracle.com/iaas/Content/Compute/Tasks/manage-plugins.htm).
 		* `availability_config` - Options for defining the availabiity of a VM instance after a maintenance event that impacts the underlying hardware.
 			* `recovery_action` - The lifecycle state for an instance when it is recovered after infrastructure maintenance.
 				* `RESTORE_INSTANCE` - The instance is restored to the lifecycle state it was in before the maintenance event.
 If the instance was running, it is automatically rebooted.
 This is the default action when a value is not set.